Chattahoochee, Florida

-Chattahoochee has its own police force with more than ten sworn officers and a police chief.
-Chattahoochee is a name derived from the Creek language, meaning "marked rocks".

 History

-The area was inhabited by indigenous peoples who built earthwork mounds in the area (Chattahoochee Landing Mounds).
-It was later occupied by the Creek people, who were pushed out by European encroachment.
+The area was inhabited by indigenous people who, during the Mississippian era, built earthwork mounds in the area called the Chattahoochee Landing Mounds.
+It was later occupied by the Creek people, who were eventually pushed out by European encroachment from the Spanish and British, and later on, white Americans.

-After European-American settlement in this area in the early 19th century, residents first named the community Mount Vernon in the 1820s.
+After European-Americans settled in this area in the early 19th century, residents first named the community "Mount Vernon" in the 1820s.
 This was in honor of former President George Washington's Virginia plantation.

+The community was later renamed "Chattahoochee" because the U.S. Postal Service kept confusing the mail with Mount Vernon, Alabama.
+Chattahoochee is a name derived from the Creek-Muskogee language, meaning "marked rocks", from chato ("rock") plus huchi ("marked"), and was named after the rocks found along the Chattahoochee River that looked "painted" or "marked".

-The British had built a fort, Nicolls' Outpost, when they controlled the srea. was built in the area.
+The British had built a fort, Nicolls' Outpost, when they controlled the area.
 The Scott Massacre of 1817 took place here.
 A ferry was established to give travelers and tradesmen access to other settlements across the river.

+The community has been a colonial settlement since the 1820s, and was officially incorporated as the "Town of Chattahoochee" on January 22, 1834, later becoming the City of Chattahoochee in 1921.

 Geography

 Chattahoochee is located in the northwest corner of Gadsden County at (30.703, –84.847).
 It is bordered to the west by the Apalachicola River, formed by the juncture of the Chattahoochee and Flint rivers within Lake Seminole just north of the city.
 The northern border of Chattahoochee follows the Florida–Georgia state line, and the Apalachicola River forms the Gadsden–Jackson county line.